 Here is how to get to from Kohima to Imphal if you happen to miss the bus or you don’t feel like waking up early!

-1. Get to Khuzama on the border between Nagaland and Manipur
+1. Step 1 of getting from Kohima to Imphal – get to Khuzama on the border between Nagaland and Manipur

 There are two ways of getting from Kohima to Khuzama, which is the town on the Nagaland side of the border (the one on the Manipuri side is Mao).
 The first is to take a private taxi running from Kohima straight to Khuzama.
 The second is to take a shared sumo running from BOC in Kohima to Khuzama.